tarashagarwal/genz-persona-simulation/README.md

 1. Open the app, **choose a persona** (e.g., Love, Surprise, Fear, Neutral vibes).
 2. **Paste any statement** (news headline, tweet, your scenario).
-3. Click **Generate**.
+3. Click **Find Reaction**.
-4. See the persona’s **Public** vs **Internal** reactions side‑by‑side—grounded by similar past posts we found.
+4. See the persona’s **Public** vs **Private** reactions side‑by‑side...grounded by similar past posts we found.

-> We don’t send matched text to the LLM—only attributes (emotions/sentiment/masking) once similarity is high—so the reaction stays persona‑aligned without copying anyone’s text.
+> We don’t send matched text to the LLM...only attributes (emotions/sentiment/masking) once similarity is high—so the reaction stays persona‑aligned without copying anyone’s text.

 ---